8730 Wilshire Boulevard, California 90211 top-bar-image

 A personal injury settlement is a one-shot deal.
 It’s almost impossible to reopen closed cases in these situations.
 Therefore, the settlement must accurately reflect all possible future medical expenses.
 If it does not do so, the victim could be financially responsible for these charges.

-Evidence is another issue.
-The best evidence in a case, like surveillance video footage, usually isn’t immediately available.
+Evidence is a major concern in these types of cases due to the best evidence, like surveillance video footage, immediately availability becomes an issue.
 So, if a lawyer settles a case too early, the strongest evidence may not be available.
 As a result, the settlement amount could be lower than it should be.

 Initial Investigations